MattDierick/RTD-NGINX-App-Protect-UDF/source/class1/module2/module2.rst

 Step 6 - Customize the WAF policy
 *********************************

-.. note :: Goal is to customize the WAF policy in front of Aracadia application.
+.. note :: Goal is to customize the WAF policy in front of Arcadia application.
 By default, a base policy is deployed.

 Task: